ugent/Studieplekken/frontend/src/assets/md/information.en.md

 > Will there be checks by UGent staff at the study space?
 If yes, at what time and how frequently will this happen?

-Checks will be made if situations arise where someone who has made a reservation does not appear to have a seat.
-At that moment, the list of students who have made reservations will be checked and students without reservations will have to leave the study place.
+Checks will be done daily at 10 AM and 3 PM.
+Study spots that are not taken by then will be made available for reservation again.
 The study spot is only accessible to students who have reserved.
-No empty spots will be filled at the time without a reservation.
+After releasing the emtpy study spots, other students can occupy these seats.

 > Until when can I cancel my reservation, and how should this be done?